 It’s quite possible that a manufacturer will stop supporting an obsolete camera in their raw converter, and also that other developers of raw conversion software will stop supporting it.
 You can keep the software that came with the camera, but there’s no way to know if it will run on the computer or operating system you’ll have in ten or twenty years.

 TIFF and JPEG files are probably “archival” for the indefinite future.
 They’re in standard formats, and billions of those files already exist.
 It is therefore sensible to convert the raw files of images you want to keep, and then save them in those formats.
 Conversely, the formats of raw files are proprietary, undocumented, and tied to the cameras that create them.
 You can count on them becoming rapidly obsolete, which means the continued ability to read them is unknown.
 (Adobe’s DNG is an attempt to address this problem with a standard for raw files, and free software to convert proprietary raw files to the DNG format.
 But its future is no more certain than the camera-specific formats it purports to replace.)

-The main point of all this technical discussion is that raw files are most useful when you plan to adjust or manipulate your digital photos in Photoshop or a similar program.
+What you should take away from all this technical discussion is that raw files are most useful when you intend to adjust or manipulate your digital photos in Photoshop or a similar program.
 The extra information in raw files allows a lot more latitude for adjustment of exposure and color balance, and may give you more color and detail in the picture.

 That said, if you’re like most digital camera users you probably don’t want to spend much time in front of a computer monitor tweaking your pictures.
 And you don’t need the ultimate image quality for large prints.
-JPEG files straight for the camera are usually fine for the prints in your scrapbook, or for e-mailing pictures of the kids to Grandma and sharing family moments on Facebook.
+JPEG files straight for the camera are usually fine for the prints in your scrapbook, or for e-mailing pictures of the kids to Grandma and sharing selfies on Facebook.

 But there still may be times to consider switching your camera to “raw.”
 Those situations include: